-2.2.4 Tropical Cyclones
+3.2.4 Tropical Cyclones

 As discussed in Section 2.2, the large inter-annual variability in the number and strength of tropical cyclones impacting on Port Vila, coupled with their small spatial extent relative to climate model grid squares, mean that there is only medium confidence in projections relating to tropical cyclones in and around the Vanuatu Exclusive Economic Zone.
 However, there is growing agreement between models that the frequency of tropical cyclone genesis is likely to decrease globally with climate change.
-Ensemble mean projections around Port Vila indicate the possibility of a 15-35% decrease in cyclone genesis by 2090 (relative to 1990); however individual Global Climate Models are inconsistent in this section of the Pacific region (BoM & CSIRO 2014:15).
+Ensemble mean projections around Port Vila indicate the possibility of a 15-35% decrease in cyclone genesis by 2090 (relative to 1990); however individual Global Climate Models are inconsistent in this part of the Pacific region (BoM & CSIRO 2014:15).
+However 5 out of 6 CSIRO model simulations project an increasing intensity of those cyclones that do cross the Vanuatu region, as the latitudinal areas of peak cyclone intensity shift poleward (ibid:13).

-2.2.5 Seasonal Changes
+3.2.5 Seasonal Changes